MaxPrudhomme/Demiurge/README.md

 - **Elevation Control** – Shape your world's terrain height and variation.
 - **Temperature Control** – Adjust the climate dynamics across the planet.
 - **Humidity Control** – Influence the moisture levels to simulate diverse biomes.
+- **Observatory** - Save your newly generated planet and revisit old ones in the observatory.

 ### 📦 Current Version
-- Demiurge is currently in version 1.0.0.
+- Demiurge is currently in version 1.1.0.

 ### ⏳ Status
-- Demiurge is currently in active development.
+- Demiurge has reached the initial goals.

 Thank you for trying out Demiurge!